sww1235/connection-diagram-manager/file-format.md

 									# must be specified

-pathway:		# dictonary of pathways defined in project
+pathways:		# dictonary of pathways defined in project
 	<str>:		# unique ID of pathway
 		type: <str>					# ID of pathway type
 		identifier: <str>			# structured name
 		description: <str>			# optional description
 		length: <float>				# length in meters

-location:		# dictionary of locations defined in project
+locations:		# dictionary of locations defined in project
 				# locations may have sublocations defined in them.
 				# examples of sublocations would be coordinate pairs on a backplane,
 				# individual DIN rails on a backplane, and then the distance along the DIN rail